studywysc/studywysc.github.io/upstream/docs.md

   - catslug: about
     caticon: favorite
     cattitle: About Wysc
-    catdesc: Who are we, What do we do, and Contact Us
+    catdesc: Who we are, What we do, and How to contact us

   - catslug: discord
     caticon: format_list_bulleted
     cattitle: Wysc Features
-    catdesc: See what our Discord can do and how to use it!
+    catdesc: See what our Discord can do and how to participate!

   - catslug: bots
     caticon: bubble_chart